-The outlook on building material prices have materially changed of recent.
-Risks are tilted to the upside given a combination of rising input costs and transportation costs.
+The price pressures on building materials remain elevated due to a combination of rising input and transportation costs as well as firming USD and other advanced countries' currencies.
 The choice by consumers is limited as both inflationary pressures are getting more pronounced both locally and internationally.
 In the exception of cement prices, a synchronised upward price trend is observed on building materials.
 Given the dismal economic outlook, demand for cement is expected to remain weak at the time when production capacity remains elevated, implying that prices will remain subdued in the medium term.
 Land prices remain persistently high, which continues to be a limiting factor in acquiring residential properties especially in central and coastal parts of the country.
-Monetary policy remain highly accommodative and expected to extend current low levels of interest rates in the medium term as more data points are allowed for central banks to rule out transitory element in current inflationary pressures.
+The Bank of Namibia's timeline to start unwinding the low interest rate environment policy support is expected to set in as early as February 2022 at its first MPC meeting of the year.
+The rising interest rate trajectory will present an uphill environment to sustain the ongoing recovery and repair of household indebtedness.
 Since January 2021 mortgage credit to businesses have started to recover while credit extended to individuals have continue to show a long-term steady decline suggesting effect of household deteriorating affordability.